iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 ## What is Terraform?

-[Terraform](https://www.terraform.io) is an open-source infrastructure-as-code tool that you'll need to download and install with [homebrew](https://brew.sh/) for this tutorial: `brew install terraform`.
+[Terraform](https://www.terraform.io) is an open-source infrastructure-as-code tool that you'll need to [download and install](https://www.terraform.io/downloads.html) for this tutorial.
 With Terraform, you can create a configuration file in which you declaratively describe what infrastructure you'd like to have.
 This means that you do not need to write the instructions on what exact steps need to be taken.
 Instead, you describe what your